-The Montgomery GI Bill (Chapter 30) program provides up to 36 months of education benefits and may be used for degree programs at South Puget Sound Community College.
+The Montgomery GI Bill (Chapter 30) program provides up to 36 months of education benefits and may be used for approved certificate and degree programs at South Puget Sound Community College.
 Generally, benefits are payable for 10 years following your release from active duty.

 Montgomery GI Bill - Selected Reserve (MGIB-SR) (Chapter 1606)

 The MGIB-SR program may be available to you if you are a member of the Selected Reserve.
 The Selected Reserve includes the Army Reserve, Navy Reserve, Air Force Reserve, Marine Corps Reserve and Coast Guard Reserve, and the Army National Guard and the Air National Guard.
 This benefit may be used for degree programs at South Puget Sound Community College.
 Remedial, deficiency, and refresher courses may be approved under certain circumstances.